Schuylkill and Susquehanna Navigation Company: 18th century

-Engineering the canal

 There were very few trained civil engineers in the new United States when the company was chartered.
 The earlier planning for locating the canal commissioned by the Society up through 1791 had been performed by members such as John Lukens, surveyor general of Pennsylvania and the eminent American astronomer and surveyor, David Rittenhouse.
 Other than Brindley (1745-1820), no one had any experience with canal location or lockage.

 The original engineering concept developed by the Society as well as the navigation company's charter had been to build a canal up the "...Schuylkill valley to Norristown, and improving the river from there to Reading; while from Reading a canal was to extend to the Susquehanna, via Lebanon."
 This would have made the Schuylkill and Susquehanna canal the first summit-level canal in the United States.
 A four-mile summit crossing between Tulpehocken and the Quitipahilla would be an artificial waterway connecting two separate river valleys; namely the Susquehanna and the Schuylkill watersheds.
 The term refers to a canal that rises then falls, as opposed to a lateral canal, which has a continuous fall only.
-In this case, the proposed canal at 80 miles in length would rise 192 feet over 42 miles from the west at the Susquehanna river to the summit and then fall 311 feet over 34 miles to the Schuylkill river to the east.
+In this case, the proposed canal at 80 miles in length would rise 192 feet over 42 miles from the west at the Susquehanna River to the summit and then fall 311 feet over 34 miles to the Schuylkill River to the east.
 Unfortunately, most of the four-mile summit crossing was underlain by the Ontelaunee Formation, a "...dark grayish-brown weathering dolomite ..." or carbonate bedrock.
 Other equally important parts of the summit crossing were constructed through the Annville Formation, a "...very thick bedded, finely crystalline, light blue-gray to light pinkish-gray, high-calcium limestone."
 Crucially, that meant the summit traversed highly soluble bedrock with poor surface drainage and where sinkholes were common.